Yared29/yared29/README.md

 * 💻 I'm a full stack web developer
 * 📱 I make apps for Android and iOS with Flutter
-* 🎓 I'm a Computer Science student (graduating in October 2022)
+* 🎓 I'm a Computer Science student (graduating in 2022)
 * 🌐 You can see some of my projects on [my portfolio](http://yared.vercel.app)

 <p align="left">